 strip, and a 120-acre private water-sport lake.
 Major spectator

-motor sports are held on weekends through the year.
+motor sports are held on weekends throughout the year.

 The Him-Dak Museum, located in the Ak-Chin Indian Community,